Skip to main content

 He has worked in the field of Paediatrics since 1998 and Paediatrics Endocrinology since 2004.
 He obtained his BSc in Medical Science at St. Andrew’s University in Scotland with a distinction in Pathology, and subsequently went on to complete his medical degree at the University of Manchester with a distinction in Paediatrics.

 He was appointed as a member of the Royal College of Paediatrics and Child Health (RCPCH) in 2001, and went on to obtain Fellowship of the RCPCH in 2010.
 Professor Dimitri was awarded his PhD by the University of Sheffield in 2010.
-He received his training in Paediatric Endocrinology at Sheffield Children’s NHS Foundation trust, one of only three specialist children’s NHS trusts in the country.
+He received his training in Paediatric Endocrinology at Sheffield Children’s NHS Foundation Trust, one of only 3 specialist children’s NHS Trusts in the country.

-In addition to his expertise in paediatric endocrinology, Paul co-leads the Hypothalamic and Pituitary Tumour Service at Sheffield Children’s Hospital, looking after children from across the country.
-He established the Hypothalamic Pituitary Axis Tumour Special Interest Group at the British Society of Paediatric Endocrinology and Diabetes and is the current group Convenor.
+In addition to his expertise in paediatric endocrinology, Professor Dimitri co-leads the Hypothalamic and Pituitary Tumour Service at Sheffield Children’s Hospital, looking after children from across the country.
+He established the Hypothalamic Pituitary Axis Tumour Special Interest Group at the British Society of Paediatric Endocrinology and Diabetes, and is the current group Convenor.

-He co-leads the Paediatric Late Effects Endocrinology service at Sheffield Children’s Hospital developed to support childhood survivors of cancer with hormonal complications.
-Paul is a member of the British Society of Paediatric Endocrinology and Diabetes and the Society for Endocrinology, and is a Fellow of the Royal College of Paediatrics and Child Health.
+He co-leads the Paediatric Late Effects Endocrinology service at Sheffield Children’s Hospital, developed to support childhood survivors of cancer with hormonal complications.
+He is a member of the British Society of Paediatric Endocrinology and Diabetes and the Society for Endocrinology, and is a Fellow of the Royal College of Paediatrics and Child Health.

 Research

-Prof. Dimitri is internationally recognised in his research area studying the impact of childhood obesity on bone health and skeletal development and for his focus on child health technology development.
-He has presented at many international conferences in these fields and has published in high impact medical journals.
+Professor Dimitri is internationally recognised in his research area studying the impact of childhood obesity on bone health and skeletal development, and for his focus on child health technology development.
+He has presented at many international conferences in these fields and has published in high-impact medical journals.

 He is the Director of Research & Innovation at the Sheffield Children’s NHS Foundation Trust supporting the delivery of commercial and non-commercial research in children and young people across the region.

-Paul is the Director of the NIHR Children and Young People MedTech Co-operative (NIHR CYP MedTech).
-NIHR CYP MedTech is hosted at Sheffield Children’s Hospital and is the first Paediatric NIHR MedTech Co-operative in the country, bringing together seven NHS Trusts to accelerate the development of child health technology.
+Professor Dimitri is the Director of the NIHR Children and Young People MedTech Co-operative (NIHR CYP MedTech).
+NIHR CYP MedTech is hosted at Sheffield Children’s Hospital and is the first Paediatric NIHR MedTech Co-operative in the country, bringing together 7 NHS Trusts to accelerate the development of child health technology.

 Professional Memberships